 The following is the policy for record retention for both on campus and online student files.
-The and supervise employees who deal with records.
+The Registrar is the ultimate authority on student records and their retention.
+The Registrar will train and supervise employees who deal with records.
 When there is doubt as to what should be done with particular records, the Registrar should be contacted.